Official Alabama Boating Safety Course Online

 Learn Your Way on Any Device

-Boat Ed offers the only online Boating education courses that are fully mobile-friendly from start to finish.
+Boat Ed offers online courses that are fully mobile-friendly from start to finish.
 This safety course is designed to work on your smartphone, tablet, laptop, or desktop computer.

 You may complete the course at your own pace.
 The course can be completed in one sitting or a little at a time over several days.
 Log in and out at any time, and we'll keep track of your progress.
 Most students finish the course in a few hours.